Moanin': Influence

+A vocalese version of "Moanin'" was later written by Jon Hendricks and recorded by his group Lambert, Hendricks & Ross Hendricks sang the song on the 1973 Prestige Records album "Buhaina" (Art Blakey and the Jazz Messengers).
+Other versions include jazz vocalists Mel Tormé, Bill Henderson and Karrin Allyson.

 Reception

-The album stands as one of the archetypal hard bop albums of the era, for the intensity of Blakey's drumming and the work of Morgan, Golson and Timmons, and for its combination of old-fashioned gospel and blues influences with a sophisticated modern jazz sensibility.
+The album stands as one of the archetypal hard bop albums of the era, for the intensity of Blakey's drumming and the work of Morgan, Golson, and Timmons, and for its combination of old-fashioned gospel and blues influences with a sophisticated modern jazz sensibility.
 The album was identified by jazz critic Scott Yanow as one of "17 Essential Hard Bop Recordings".
 AllMusic gives it a five-star review, stating: "Moanin includes some of the greatest music Blakey produced in the studio with arguably his very best band. ... ranks with the very best of Blakey and what modern jazz offered in the late '50s and beyond."